balachuang/CheatingLink/README.md

-CheatingLink
+bala.CheatingLink
 ============

-CheatingLink is a jQuery plugin to make &lt;a> tag link to more than one url.
-The target url of the specific &lt;a> will be replaced according to where you click.
+bala.CheatingLink is a jQuery plugin to make &lt;a> tag link to more than one url.
+When adding more than one url, You can control the active url by the position you click.

 For example, you have a &lt;a> tag in your page like:

 &lt;a href="xxx" target="_new">This is a test&lt;/a>